boonleng/blib-sh/README.md

 	warn_if_low "${HOME}/data" 5*1024*1024*1024

-produces a message `Available: 4.9 GB < 5 GB` when the remaining space is 4.9 GB, which is less than the test size.
+produces a message

+	Available: 4.9 GB < 5 GB

+when the remaining space is 4.9 GB, which is less than the specified test size.
 Otherwise, nothing happens.
-This can be scheduled on as a cron job to notify the admin when the free space is too little.
+This can be used in a script and scheduled as a cron job to notify the admin when the free space is too little.

 #### `check_process()`
 checks for processes using ps and grep